 -

-- Hunting with lead shot can be a source of lead in meat
+- Hunting with lead shot can contaminate meat with lead.

 How can I keep my family safe from lead in the environment?

 - Regularly wash children’s hands and toys.
-This can prevent lead exposure in older houses where lead paint has been used.
+This can prevent lead exposure from lead dust in older houses where lead-based paint has been used.

-- Prioritize cleaning areas of the home where children under the age of three spend their time.
+- Prioritize cleaning areas of the home where children under the age of three spend most of their time.

-- Prevent children from playing in bare soil, and cover it by planting grass, or with mulch or wood chips.
-Avoid planting gardens close to old structures or roads.
+- Prevent children from playing in bare soil, or cover it with mulch or wood chips or by planting grass.
+Avoid planting gardens close to old structures or high traffic areas.

-- Wash children’s hands and change their clothes after playing outside to prevent bringing lead-contaminated soil into the house.
+- Wash children’s hands and change their clothes after they play outside to prevent bringing lead-contaminated soil into the house.

-- Run the water for about a minute before use, and use cold water to cook, drink, and mix baby formula.
+- Run the water for about 60 seconds before use, and use cold water only to cook, drink, and mix baby formula.
 This can help reduce exposure to lead if it is in your plumbing and contaminating your water.

 It is important to use lead-safe practices when doing renovations on older homes.
 You can learn more about how to protect your family during home renovations at our page for homeowners.